 It concerns two families: the Jacksons, a black family of tenant farmers that work a cotton farm in the Mississippi Delta, and the McAllens, the white family that owns the land.
-The Jacksons have been their for years, and presumably will be for many more, until they can scrape together enough to buy a plot of their own; the scammery of these arrangements is not the picture’s primary subject, but Rees includes one small scene, of a mule-rental shakedown, that’s like a tiny microcosm for generational and institutional economic plunder.
+The Jacksons have been there for years, and presumably will be for many more, until they can scrape together enough to buy a plot of their own; the scammery of these arrangements is not the picture’s primary subject, but Rees includes one small scene, of a mule-rental shakedown, that’s like a tiny microcosm for generational and institutional economic plunder.
 But the Jacksons do their best; it’s a big family, full of love, particularly between eldest son Ronsel (the superb Jason Mitchell, sporting a wonderfully soft-spoken drawl) and parents Hap (Rob Morgan) and Florence (Mary J. Blige).

 The warmth between the father and son is particularly striking in contrast to the relationship between Jamie McAllan (Garret Hedlund) and “Pappy” McAllan (Jonathan Banks); the resentments and hostilities between them, and how they’re manifested, could fill a book.
 (Banks is absolutely chilling as a man with bile on his tongue and hate in his heart.)
-When he first meet Jamie, he’s a bit of a dandy, while his brother Henry (Jason Clarke) is a roughneck – but one who’s already fallen for Laura (Carey Mulligan), and the potential of a love triangle lurks under their relationship. (“Jamie has that effect on girls,” Henry tells her, with resignation in his voice.
+When he first meets Jamie, he’s a bit of a dandy, while his brother Henry (Jason Clarke) is a roughneck – but one who’s already fallen for Laura (Carey Mulligan), and the potential of a love triangle lurks under their relationship. (“Jamie has that effect on girls,” Henry tells her, with resignation in his voice.
 “They sparkle for him.”)
 Laura is mild and agreeable, as most women had to be in the 1940s, but she’s got bite; as the story progresses, she begins to look like one of those dark-eyed, hard-faced women in Walker Evans’ Dust Bowl photos.

 Both families send a young man to fight in WWII, and both men return feeling the shivers of what was not yet called PTSD.
 Jamie comes back looking sharp but broken inside, in an endless loop of drinking and wallowing, with a bad case of survivor’s remorse (“Men who died that day, there were good men.
 Husbands, fathers.
 A lot better’n me”).
 Ronsel experiences the cultural disconnect of so many black soldiers, who returned from a Europe that didn’t treat them as second-class citizens, and wondered why they were fighting for a country that did.
 “Over there, I was a liberator,” Ronsel shrugs.
 “Here, I’m just another nigger pushin’ a plow.”
 The two men end up quietly bonding over the shared experience of war, loss, and fear, forming a friendship that’s warm and genuine and, ultimately, doomed.